iter8-tools/iter8/mkdocs/docs/user-guide/tasks/collect.md

 # `gen-load-and-collect-metrics`
 The `gen-load-and-collect-metrics` task enables collection of [Iter8's built-in metrics](#built-in-metrics).
 It generates a stream of HTTP GET or POST requests to one or more app versions, and collects latency and error related metrics.

-## Illustrative examples
+## Examples
-Generate load and collect built-in metrics for a single version of an app.
+Generate load and collect built-in metrics for an app.
 ```yaml
 - task: gen-load-and-collect-metrics
   with: